 Cold sores or fever blisters erupt inside the lips or cheeks, around the mouth, or near the nose and chin.
-These itchy and tingly sores can sometimes be painful too.
-Usually, cold sores disappear in a couple of weeks after they appear.
+These itchy and tingly sores might sometimes be painful too.
+Usually, cold sores are likely to disappear in a couple of weeks after they appear.
 But what happens when they occur during pregnancy?
 What should you do about them?

 We tell you about it in this MomJunction post.
 Keep reading to know more about cold sores during pregnancy, why they occur, how to treat them, and much more.

-Yes, women who had cold sores in the past could have them again when they are pregnant (1).
+Women who have had cold sores in the past could have them again when they are pregnant (1).
 Cold sores commonly appear in and around the mouth.
 But in some cases, they could occur in the genital tract as well.

 Cold sores are not harmful but could be troublesome during pregnancy.
 That’s why it is better to understand why they occur and treat them accordingly.